 Myofascial pain: The jaw joint and muscles around it can be affected by myofascial pain.
 This is a disorder where trigger points and muscle tension, commonly in the neck, back and shoulder areas, cause pain in a localized area and referred pain from another region of the body.

-Internal derangement of the temporomandibular joint: Between the mandible and the skull is a disc that acts as a cushion.
+Internal derangements of the temporomandibular joint: Between the mandible and the skull is a disc that acts as a cushion.
 Displacement or deterioration of the disc can cause pain and inflammation of the joint, and gradual loss of jaw function.

 A person suffering from TMJD may experience:

-- Clicking or popping noise in the jaw
+- Clicking or popping or grating noise in the jaw (s)

-- Being unable to open the mouth comfortably
+- Being unable to open the mouth fully or comfortably

 - Locking of the jaw when trying to open the mouth